-Evidence shows that the most effective approach leading to behaviour change is a combination of efforts at all levels- individual, interpersonal network, community and societal.
-For effective communication different levels are reached with different communication approaches.
+Evidence shows that the most effective approach leading to behaviour change is a combination of efforts at all levels - individual, interpersonal network, community and societal.
+For effective communication, different levels are reached with different communication approaches.

 Evidence also shows that trying to change too many behaviours does not work.
-This is why the WASH Advocacy and Communication Strategy focuses on only four critical WASH behaviours
+This is why the Strategy focuses on only four critical sanitation and hygiene behaviours